PetriK93/Moonveil-Market/README.md

 This is the initial view of the website.
 ![AH1](https://github.com/user-attachments/assets/7319f7b6-55c4-4409-a66a-948e2facccee)
 Auction house has three tabs, "browse", "sell" and "myAuctions". "browse" section will showcase all the items that you want to buy. "sell" section will let you pick an item of your choice to sell from your inventory.
-"myAuctions" section contains a list of all the items that you have put up for sale and that you have bidded on.
+"myAuctions" section contains a list of all the items that you have put up for sale.
 ![AH2](https://github.com/user-attachments/assets/9aa5e651-4682-41e3-b2dd-bbb0d559f7c0)
 Project is still under construction..